 Step 3: Create Your Content And Visuals

-With your campaign plan in place, your next step is to begin crafting content and imagery.
-Remember to keep your brand messaging and visual identity in mind while customizing your campaign content.
+With your campaign plan, your next step is crafting content and imagery.
+Remember to remember your brand messaging and visual identity while customizing your campaign content.

-Also, make sure every email element — from the headline to the call-to-action (CTA) is clear and actionable.
-Readers should know exactly what you want them to do, and how to take the next steps.
+Also, ensure every email element — from the headline to the call-to-action (CTA) is clear and actionable.
+Readers should know exactly what you want them to do and how to take the following steps.

 Step 4: Automate Your Campaigns

 While you can send drip campaigns manually, that approach wastes time.
 Instead, rely on email marketing technology to automate your distribution.

 With email marketing technology, you’ll also gain detailed analytics about campaign performance.
 Put that data to work to know what works and what needs refinement.
 Another benefit: it’s easy to copy and revise campaigns so that you can build on a foundation that works.